-We will be using information from you, your medical records, your GP and blood pressure monitoring tests in order to undertake this study.
+We will be using information from you, your medical records, your GP and blood pressure monitoring tests in order to complete this study.
 Research is a task that we perform in the public interest.
 The University of Oxford, as sponsor, is the data controller.
 This means that we, as University of Oxford researchers, are responsible for looking after your information and using it properly.
 We will use the minimum personally-identifiable information possible.
 We will keep identifiable information about you, such as your contact details, for 10 years after the study has finished.
 Research documents with de-identified information will be held securely at the University of Oxford for 20 years after the end of the study.

 The research team at the Oxford University Hospitals NHS Foundation Trust will collect information from you and your medical records for this research study in accordance with our instructions.
-They will use your contact details, GP details, and medical records to contact you and your GP with information about your blood pressure and extract relevant study information from your medical records.
-They will keep identifiable information about you from this study for 10 years after the study has finished.
-A copy of the consent form will be included in your medical notes and retained in keeping with Trust medical notes retention policy.
+They will use your contact details, GP details, and medical records to contact you and your GP with information about your blood pressure and document relevant study information from your medical records.
+A copy of the consent form will be included in your medical notes and retained in keeping with the NHS Trust medical notes retention policy.